Legacy of the Roman Empire: Inventions

 Metallurgy and glass work (including the first widespread use of glass windows) and a wealth of architectural innovations including highrise buildings, dome construction, bridges, and floor construction (seen in the functionality of the Colosseum's arena and the underlying rooms and areas beneath it) are other examples of Roman innovations.

 Military inventiveness was widespread and included tactical and strategic innovations, new methodologies in training, discipline, and field medicine as well as inventions in all aspects of weaponry, from armor and shielding to siege engines and missile technology.

-This combination of new methodologies, technical innovation, and creative invention in the military gave Rome the edge against its adversaries for half a millennium, and with it, the ability to create an empire that even today, more than 2000 years later, continues to leave its legacy in many areas of modern life.
+This combination of new methodologies, technical innovation, and creative invention in the military gave Rome an advantage over neighboring states for much of its history, helping it to create an empire that continues to leave its legacy in many areas of modern life.

 Colonies and roads

 Rome left a legacy of founding many cities as colonia.
 There were more than 500 Roman colonies spread through the Empire, most of them populated by veterans of the Roman legions.
 Some Roman colonies rose to become influential commercial and trade centers, transportation hubs, and capitals of international empires, like Constantinople, London, Vienna, and Budapest.

 All those colonies were connected by another important legacy of the Roman Empire: the Roman roads.
 Indeed, the empire comprised more than 400,000 km of roads, of which over 80,500 km were stone-paved.
 The courses (and sometimes the surfaces) of many Roman roads survived for millennia and many are overlaid by modern roads, like the Via Emilia in northern Italy.
 The roads are closely linked to modern-day economies, with those that survived from the empire's territorial peak in 117 CE having more economic activity today.
 This is especially true in European areas, which kept wheeled vehicles in the latter half of the first millennium, whereas other regions preferred cheaper methods of transport such as camel caravans.